BioinformaNicks/Bioinformatics-training-collection/README.md

 - [R For Data Science](https://r4ds.had.co.nz/)
 - [Hands-on Programming with R](https://rstudio-education.github.io/hopr/)
 - [Advanced R](https://adv-r.hadley.nz/)
+In addition, several other great books have been published for R.
+The [Big Book of R](https://www.bigbookofr.com/) by [Oscar Baruffa](https://twitter.com/OscarBaruffa) is a comprehensive repository of **free** books for R, divided into different subjects and fields.

+In addition, these bioinformatics domain-specific books could be of use:
 - [Hands-on Machine Learning with R](https://bradleyboehmke.github.io/HOML/)
 - [PH525x series - Biomedical Data Science](http://genomicsclass.github.io/book/).
 This is a course about learning R, basic statistics and genomics by Prof. Rafael Irizarry and Prof. Michael Love.
 - [DIY.transcriptomics](https://diytranscriptomics.com/).
 Another great learning material about R and transcripomics by Prof. Dan Beiting.